roscopeco/anos/README.md

 capability - and instead will use (hopefully) fast IPC to request services from the user-mode supervisor and directly from other services.

-The supervisor itself will be endowed with all capabilities, and will be responsible for delegating said capabilities appropriately to other processes as they are started and depending on their requirements and trust level.
+The supervisor itself is endowed with all capabilities, and will be responsible for delegating said capabilities appropriately to other processes as they are started and depending on their requirements and trust level.

-Processes will exist in a hierarchy, with processes that have the capability to start other process further be able to delegate capabilities _they_ hold to other processes they supervise.
+Processes exist in a hierarchy, with processes that have the capability to start other process further be able to delegate capabilities _they_ hold to other processes they supervise.